IBM/template-node-react/README.md

 ***How to remove the one of the design from code patterns***

-If you want to remove the one of the design from code pattern.Please follow the below procedure.
+If you want to remove the one of the design from the code pattern.
+Please follow the below procedure.

 The React code pattern having segregated folder structure.
 Each design pattern having separate folder for Components, Models, Service,View(UI-patterns).

 - Remove the design files from Components, Models, Service,View(UI-patterns).
-- Every Design files having the refernce in UI-Shell folder which contains UIShell and  UIShellBody Files.
-So need remove respective reference.
+- Every Design files having the reference in UI-Shell folder which contains UIShell and  UIShellBody files.
+So need to remove respective reference.